 |Prepared by Sarah Shilhavy Photo by

-Preparation Time: 10 minutes
+Preparation Time: 20 minutes

 Bring a small pot with 2 inches of water in it to a simmer on the stovetop.
 In a bowl that will sit nicely over the water, place the eggs, lemon juice, and sugar.
 Place bowl over simmering water and whisk until nicely thickened (about 10 minutes).

 Carefully (it's hot) remove bowl from pan and place on counter.
 Or, turn heat on stove off and remove bowl after last additions.
 Add lemon zest and coconut oil.
 Stir until smooth.
 Pour into jars, cover, and chill.